Megabus (Europe): Fleet

-The Megabus fleet is normally easily identifiable, with the megabus.com name on the front and sides in yellow on a blue base and the Megabus logo on the left side of the coach (facing forward) and rear of the bus.
+The Megabus fleet was normally easily identifiable, with the megabus.com name on the front and sides in yellow on a blue base and the Megabus logo on the left side of the coach (facing forward) and rear of the bus.

-Accessible coaches are operated on routes between England and Wales, the M9 and M90 in Scotland, and the M20.
+Accessible coaches were operated on routes between England and Wales, the M9 and M90 in Scotland, and the M20.

-Vehicles are owned and maintained by various Stagecoach subsidiaries.
-When branded vehicles are unavailable other Stagecoach vehicles can be used or coaches hired in.
-Substitute vehicles used have been Dennis Trident 2 and Volvo Olympian double deckers, and Dennis Dart and Volvo B10M single deckers.
+Vehicles were typically owned and maintained by various Stagecoach subsidiaries.
+When branded vehicles are unavailable other Stagecoach vehicles could be used or coaches hired in.
+Substitute vehicles used had been Dennis Trident 2 and Volvo Olympian double deckers, and Dennis Dart and Volvo B10M single deckers.
 Stagecoach London double deckers from Leyton garage were often seconded to Megabus until the sale of that company to Macquarie Bank.
-When using substitute vehicles, there may not always be an onboard toilet, and in such cases rest stops are made.
+When using substitute vehicles, there may not always be an onboard toilet, and in such cases rest stops were made.

-Some journeys are contracted to other operators using non-Megabus liveried vehicles, including Turners Coachways of Bristol, Tetleys of Leeds, Hamiltons of Uxbridge and Compass Royston from Stockton-on-Tees.
+Some journeys were contracted to other operators using non-Megabus liveried vehicles, including Turners Coachways of Bristol, Tetleys of Leeds, Hamiltons of Uxbridge and Compass Royston from Stockton-on-Tees.